The 23 Best Travel Apps Every Traveler Should Know About

 Not only does the app help relieve the stress of flying by providing real-time flight information and rebooking your flight for you if you miss a connection, but it also presents you with hotel and flight choices based specifically on your personal preferences.

-If you’re looking to get outdoors, this app will provide you with an array of the top trails for hiking, biking and running.
+If you’re looking to get outdoors, this app will provide you with an array of trails for hiking, biking and running.

-If you find yourself in the midst of a long layover or a delayed flight, Dayuse can get you into a hotel room for a few hours at a discounted price of 75 percent less than what the typical overnight rate would be.
-The app boasts 4,000 hotels in 20 countries and allows you to make free cancellations up to the very last minute.
+If you find yourself in the midst of a long layover, Dayuse can get you into a hotel room for a few hours at a discounted price of up to 75 percent less than what the typical overnight rate would be.
+The app boasts 5,000 hotels in 23 countries, and it allows you to make free cancellations up to the very last minute.
 Selections include everything from business hotels to well-being accommodations, with payments made directly when you arrive.
 You also get full use of the hotel's amenities for the duration of your stay.